 MARKET RISK.
 Market risk is the risk that the value of the securities in the trust will fluctuate.
 This could cause the value of your units to fall below your original purchase price.
 Market value fluctuates in response to various factors.
 These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, or ratings on a security.
 Even though the portfolio is supervised, you should remember that the portfolio is not managed.
 The trust will not sell a security solely because the market value falls as is possible in a managed fund.
+First detected in late 2019, COVID-19 spread rapidly around the globe which led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020.
+The COVID-19 pandemic has adversely affected commercial activities, disrupted supply chains and greatly increased market volatility.
+Many countries have reacted to this crisis through prevention measures, such as quarantines, and government intervention, including placing restrictions on travel and business operations.
+These measures along with the general uncertainty caused from this pandemic has resulted in a decline in consumer demand across many industries and imposed significant costs on governmental and business entities.
+The potential economic impacts of the COVID-19 pandemic, or any future public health crisis, are impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust.

 CLOSED-END FUNDS.
 The trust invests in shares of closed-end funds.
-Closed-end funds are a type of investment company that holds an actively managed portfolio of securities.
+Closedend funds are a type of investment company that holds an actively managed portfolio of securities.
 Closed-end funds issue shares in "closed-end" offerings which generally trade on a stock exchange (although some closed-end fund shares are not listed on a securities exchange).
 Since closed-end funds maintain a relatively fixed pool of investment capital, portfolio managers may be better able to adhere to their investment philosophies through greater flexibility and control.
 In addition, closed-end funds don't have to manage fund liquidity to meet potentially large redemptions.
 Closed-end funds are subject to various risks, including management's ability to meet the closed-end fund's investment objective, and to manage the closed-end fund portfolio when the underlying securities are redeemed or sold, during periods of market turmoil and as investors' perceptions regarding closed-end funds or their underlying investments change.